 Other Pharmacological Treatments: There are other types of injections for the knee joint such as hyaluronic acid (HLA) and Platelet Rich Plasma (PRP) that could provide a similar benefit.
 Various prescription and over the counter oral anti-inflammatory drugs can also provide quick relief from pain.
 However, many of them come with a high risk of adverse side-effects.

 Non-Drug Treatments: If you are worried about the risk of negative side effects associated with injections and oral pain killers – conservative treatment may be for you.
 The focus here is to avoid/delay surgery, get you off painkilling drugs and improve the health of your knee joint.

-Unloader Knee Braces: If you have knee osteoarthritis and want to preserve what cartilage you have left, unloader knee braces could be the right fit for you.
+Offloader Knee Braces: If you have knee osteoarthritis and want to preserve what cartilage you have left, offloader knee braces could be the right fit for you.
 These knee braces actively reduce the pressure between the bones in your knee joint – significantly reducing pain.

 - Stephens, M. B., Beutler, A. I., & O’CONNOR, F. G. (2008).
 Musculoskeletal injections: a review of the evidence.
 American family physician, 78(8).